 For feeling cold

-As mentioned, constitutional type may have a part to play in experiencing problem periods.
+As mentioned, constitutional type may have a part to play in experiencing challenging cycles.
 If you’re the type that runs cold, you may benefit from WarmMenses.
 This formula also contains lots of unique herbal ingredients (18).
-WarmMenses may be especially beneficial if you have cold sensation and discomfort in the lower abdomen; mild bleeding in the uterus; painful menstruation; bleeding or spotting between cycles; and low-grade fever; dry mouth and lips, and dry palms that easily crack.
-Other areas of the skin may also be dry and rough.
+WarmMenses may be especially beneficial if you have cold sensation and discomfort in the lower abdomen as well as other symptoms.

 For Pre-Cycle Stress Management